indigo-dc/oidc-agent/gitbook/oidc-agent.md

 On default every application running as the same user as the agent can obtain an access token for every account configuration from the agent.
 The ```--confirm``` option can be used to change this behavior.
-If that option is used, the user has to confirm each usage of an account configure, allowing fine grained control from the user.
+If that option is used, the user has to confirm each usage of an account configuration, allowing fine grained control from the user.
 The ```--confirm``` option can be used when loading an account configuration through ```oidc-add```, in that case only that specific account needs confirmation, or when starting the agent.
 If the option is used with the agent,